Miruthan: Plot

-Escorted by Karthik, the team comprising Dharan, Renu, another doctor Kamal, Renu's father Minister Gurumoorthy, Chinnamalai, and Vidya, the group heads to Coimbatore, where they are to use medical equipment to find a cure to the tragedy.
-But Dharan was already scratched by a zombie, so he was not getting infected immediately.
-He doesn't reveal this to anyone, fearing for his safety.
-When they near Mettuplayam, they were shocked to see that the infection had already spread in Coimbatore.
-The zombies crowd around the police van, so Karthik is forced to rash-drive the van to kill the zombies one by one.

-Later, Gurumoorthy unknowingly disturbs some zombies, and Karthik ended up having to shoot them, which attracts many other zombies around.
-Then they all are forced to take shelter in a mall, opposite the hospital.
-Meanwhile, Naveen is inside the hospital trying to find the vaccine.
-They get ahold of Shri, a frightened security guard of the mall.
+Escorted by Karthik, the team comprising Dharan, Renu, another doctor Kamal, Gurumoorthy, Chinnamalai, and Vidya heads to Coimbatore, where they have the medical equipment to find a cure to cure the zombia virus.
+By this time, Dharan who has sustained a scratch from a zombie that has a delayed onset of infection starts experiencing symptoms.
+He chooses not to disclose it to anyone, fearing the consequences for his own safety.
+When they arrive near Mettuplayam, they unexpectedly discover that the infection has already spread to Coimbatore.
+The zombie crowd surrounds the police van, so Karthik is forced to drive rashly to kill the zombies one by one.
+Later, Gurumoorthy unknowingly disturbs some zombies, and Karthik ends up shooting them, which attracts the attention of a nearby zombie horde.
+They are all forced to take shelter in a mall opposite the hospital.
+Meanwhile, Naveen is inside the hospital trying to find a cure.
+They get hold of Shri, a frightened security guard of the mall.

 After a few hours, Dharan turns into a zombie and bites Vidya.
-Karthik kills Dharan with his gun, but Vidya does not turn into a zombie despite the fact that she was attacked almost an hour ago.
-Kamal says that she will be able to help them in finding the vaccine as she has the required antibodies and immunity.
-Karthik had to escort them to the hospital, which faces the mall.
+Karthik kills Dharan with his gun, and fearing for Vidya and others' safety, separates from the group taking Vidya along with him and barricading himself inside a store.
+But, surprisingly Vidya does not turn into a zombie.
+The doctors deduce that Vidya might naturally possess the antibodies and immunity to fight the virus and plan to use her for the cure.
+Karthik has to escort them to the hospital, which faces the mall.
 For this, he uses pressurized water from the mall's fire truck, knowing that they are allergic to water.
-Despite the reduced time, Karthik manages to bring everyone safely to the hospital except Renu.
-He goes back to the mall to bring Renu, but he does that without any water source.
-So he leads Renu to the hospital but was bitten by the zombies while escorting her.
-He himself slowly turns into a zombie, but he safely escorts her to the hospital before his human feelings are lost and also advises Renu to shoot him.
-But she is too adamant about knowing the reason why he had saved her, despite the uncaring Naveen's attempts and her selfish father, and realizes his love for her, but Karthik turns into a zombie.
+Despite the shorter time frame, Karthik manages to get everyone safely to the hospital except Renu.
+He goes back to the mall to bring Renu, but he does so without water.
+He leads Renu to the hospital but gets bitten by the zombies while escorting her.
+He himself slowly turns into a zombie, but he safely escorts her to the hospital before his human feelings are lost, and also advises Renu to shoot him.
+She is too adamant about knowing why he saved her, despite Naveen's uncaring attempts and her selfish father, and realizes his love for her, but Karthik turns into a zombie.
 Thus, Renu shoots him.

-The doctors find the required antidote and start dealing with the virus.
-Later, Karthik, now completely a zombie, is seen on top of a bus which is going to Chennai, implying that Renu did not shoot Karthik properly and hence he has survived the attack.
-The story will be continued in a sequel to this film.
+The doctors find the required antidote and start addressing the virus.
+Later, Karthik, now completely a zombie, is seen above a bus bound for Chennai, implying that Renu did not shoot him properly and he has survived the attack, possibly alluding to a sequel.